 I am a total glutton for punishment.
+I recently spent a whole day canning spaghetti sauce.
 I had went to the farmers market in Houston with friends Saturday morning.
 I had it in the back of my mind I wanted to can some more homemade spaghetti sauce.
-I love this sauce, its versatile in about 20 minutes, I can have a hot home made tasting dinner.
-This is my kind of food.
+I love this sauce, its versatile in about 20 minutes; I can have a hot home made tasting dinner.
 If you walk to the back of the farmers market at Canino’s in Houston, you can get bulk produce for cheap.
-Feeling a rush of bargaining prowess I angled for 50 pounds of tomatoes for 20 dollars.
+Feeling a rush of bargaining prowess, I angled for 50 pounds of tomatoes for 20 dollars.
 That’s a good deal.
 These were very nice and ripe tomatoes.
-It was 50 pounds, and had I not learned my lesson last summer when I picked a bushel of peaches and made a variety of things from them last summer, no, I had not learned my lesson.
+It was 50 pounds and had I not learned my lesson last summer when I picked a bushel of peaches and made a variety of things from them last summer, no, I had not learned my lesson.

 They make this sound easy, I have a smaller galley kitchen, so that means washing the tomatoes then putting them into the boxes that they came out of, scoring them, pulling out the ones out of hot water, dunking other tomatoes into boiling water, then going over to the sink, peeling tomatoes and then chopping them up, and starting this process over again.
 This honestly takes awhile.
 You do get a moment to rest when the sauce is boiling away.
 That also means lining up your jars, and getting them ready.